DNSPod/dnspod-int-api-docs/source/records.rst

     * **record_type** The record type.You can get the list of all allowed types from the API.Capital letters like "A" or "CNAME".Essential parameter.
     * **record_line** The record line.You can get the list from the API.The default value is "default", such as "default", "AD", "AE".
 Essential parameter.
     * **value** The record value.For example: IP:200.200.200.200, CNAME: cname.dnspod.com., MX: mail.dnspod.com.Essential parameter.
-    * **mx** {1-20} This only need to and must be seted when record_type is "MX".Range from 1 to 20.
+    * **mx** {1-20} This only need to and must be set when record_type is "MX".Range from 1 to 20.
     * **ttl** {1-604800}  TTL，range from 1 to 604800.Every grade has its own min value.Optional parameter.
 Response Code：
     * Common response code.
     * -15 Domain got prohibited.
     * -7 A upgrade for the company account is needed before this.
-    * -8 You need a upgrae for the domain you are acting for.
+    * -8 You need a upgrade for the domain you are acting for.
     * 6 Lack of parameters or something wrong with it.
     * 7 You don't have the permission.
     * 21 Domain got locked.
     * 22 Invalid sub_domain.
-    * 23 Sub domain level is up to limie.
+    * 23 Sub domain level is up to limit.
     * 24 Invalid sub domain for general analysis.
     * 25 The number of poll is up to limit.
     * 26 Invalid line.